daljitdokal/openshift-microshift-on-k3s/README.md

 ## Note:

-- It is only available in single node and Team have have decided not to support `multi-node`: https://github.com/openshift/microshift/pull/498#issuecomment-1221585455
+- It is only available in single node and Team have decided not to support `multi-node`: https://github.com/openshift/microshift/pull/498#issuecomment-1221585455

 ## References: